 Pin the edges of your sack, taking extra care to line up the top edges.
 You will be sewing the sides only!

-Sew a stitch about 1/4″ to 1/2″ from the edge of each side.
-Don’t forget to backstitch at the top for extra durability.
-At the bottom, you’ll notice I turned the stitch in slightly toward the center.
+Sew a stitch about ¼" to ½" from the edge of each side.
+Don't forget to backstitch the edges for extra durability.
+At the bottom, you'll notice I turned the stitch in slightly toward the center.

 Turn the bag right side out, and you're done!